katiejeanne/leet-code-tutorials/200-number-of-islands/README.md

 ## Step three: Find all the land cells that belong to an island

-Once we have identified a land cell, we'll want to look at all the connected cells to see if they are part of the current island.
+Once we have identified a land cell, we'll want to look at all the connected cells to see if there are any additional land cells that should be counted as part of the current island.

-Remember, we are counting islands, not land cells.
-This means we will eventually want to increase our island count only if we know that the current land cell is an entirely new island and not simply a land cell connected to an existing island.

 First, let's separate out this part of the process into a separate function.
-This will help make the code easier to follow.
+This helps clean up our code and will come in handy later.

 ```javascript
 const exploreIsland = function (currRow, currCol) {